AI product placement video: ship branded cuts fast

 An AI Product Placement Video is a video ad where your product is digitally placed into a realistic, AI-generated scene rather than physically filmed in a studio.
 You upload a product photo, HeyGen's AI builds an environment around it with accurate lighting and depth, adds motion and narration, and renders a finished video.
 The result looks like a professionally filmed product ad without any physical production.

 HeyGen's rendering engine matches lighting direction, shadow placement, surface reflections, and spatial scale to the generated environment.
 Products are integrated into scenes at the pixel level, not layered on top.
-The output is designed to meet the quality standards of paid ad platforms and product listing pages where viewers expect polished, studio-grade visuals.
+The output is designed to pass the quality threshold of paid ad platforms and product listing pages where viewers expect polished, studio-grade visuals.

 Can I use my own scene or only the stock library?